YOUR FEBRUARY AGENDA | Pop Up London 2020

 Hello Kitty Matcha Bar at Tombo

 Sure, Hello Kitty doesn’t have a mouth, but that doesn’t mean she shouldn’t start a pop up restaurant, which she has: it’s in Fitzrovia for four months.
-It involves all manner of poke, branch, ramen, and doughnuts.
+Various Sanrio characters will be immortalised in all manner of poke, brunch bowls, ramen, and doughnuts.
 And it’s exactly as charmingly twee as you’d imagine.

 French-American burger outfit Le Bun are taking over the kitchens at Fitzrovia’s Smugglers Tavern, serving up truffle honey bacon cheeseburgers; bone marrow loaded fries, and buffalo cauliflower wings.
 Oh, and a cheeseburger Scotch egg.